The 100 Lamest Excuses for Not Innovating

 98. I would if I could, but I can't, so I won't.

 99. First, we need to benchmark the competition.

 100.It's against my religion.

-1. Make a list of your three most bothersome excuses.
+1. Make a list of your three most bothersome ones.

-2. Turn each excuse into a powerful question, starting with the words "How can I?" or "How can we?"
+2. Turn each excuse into a question, beginning with the words "How can I?" or "How can we?"
 (For example, if your excuse is "That's R&D's job," you might ask "How can I make innovation my job?" or "How can I help my team take more responsibility for innovating?"